-For the first of my 12 wild camping trips in 12 months I ventured to the Brecon Beacons – Pen y Fan weekend walk.
+For the first of my wildcamping trips this year, I ventured to the Brecon Beacons – Pen y Fan weekend walk.
 I aimed for a relatively short route due to the darker winter days, although I was able to get up high as the weather was reasonable for this time of year and there was very little wind.

 Friday was mainly about getting over to the Brecon Beacons and finding somewhere to camp.
 I parked in the Pont ar Daf car park just below Pen y Fan as its a good place to leave the car for a couple of days and allowed me good access to the hills immediately after parking up.

 I walked down the road towards the Storey Arms Centre and then took the path to start my ascent.
 This was a fairly steep way to start the walk but I was eager to get going and enjoyed the climb.
 As it started to get dark the path levelled out and descended slowly towards a stream, and there were a few flat patches so I decided to stop here for the evening.

 I could see the occasional flash of a headtorch on Saturday morning and looked outside the tent across the hill to see a whole row of people climbing Pen y Fan.
 I would assume they were looking to see the sunrise from the top but the clouds were low and I reckon they were a tad disappointed.

 Once I’d had my breakfast and packed away my tent I set off along a fairly steep path towards Corn Du.
 This route was much quieter than the direct path up Pen y Fan appeared to be and I was happy about this.
 However, I joined the main path on top of Corn Du and this was a lot busier.
 The walk along the top, over Pen y Fan to Fan y Big was easy to navigate despite the low cloud.
 It was fairly up and down but enjoyable, and a good start to the day.